 Resources and references

 General information about alcohol addiction and recovery

-Recovery Strategies and Coping Skills – Covers important recovery skills for staying sober and avoiding drinking relapse.
+The Tools of Recovery from Addiction – Covers important recovery skills for staying sober and avoiding drinking relapse.
 (Addictions and Recovery)

 What is Substance Abuse Treatment?
 A Booklet for Families (PDF) – Resource for family members of a person addicted to alcohol or drugs.
 Learn about treatment options and what you can do.
 (SAMHSA's National Clearinghouse for Alcohol and Drug Information)

 Alcohol Withdrawal – Guide to the signs and symptoms of alcohol withdrawal.
 Learn what to expect and when to see a doctor.
-(Aetna InteliHealth)
+(Medline Plus)

 Older Adults and Alcohol: You Can Get Help (PDF) – Guide to alcohol abuse and recovery in older adults, including tips on how to help yourself or a loved one.
 (National Institute on Aging)

 Your First Step to Change: Drinking – Self-help toolkit helps you learn about drinking problems, evaluate your own alcohol use, and develop strategies for change.
 (The Division on Addictions at Cambridge Health Alliance)

 Rethinking Drinking – Interactive website includes strategies for quitting or cutting back on your drinking and self-help tools to help you change and maintain recovery.
 (National Institute on Alcohol Abuse and Alcoholism)

 How to Cut Down on Your Drinking – Offers self-help strategies and tips for cutting back on the amount of alcohol you drink or stopping altogether.
 (National Institute on Alcohol Abuse and Alcoholism)